demichie/OpenPDAC-14/README.md

 profile, which is needed for simulations on large domains.
 This allows you to use boundary conditions which are appropriate for inflow/outflow.

-Five test cases are provided:
+Six test cases are provided:

 - a 3D explosion simulation;
 - a 2D explosion simulation on a flat topography;
 - a 2D dilute flow over a wavy surface;
 - a 2D fluidezed bed with two solid phases;
 - a 2D impinging flow with two solid phases.
+- a 3d flow over a topography with AMR

 This version is based on the Ubuntu package: openfoam13_20260212_amd64.deb